ESloman/bsebot/docs/overview.md

 # BSEBot Overview

 The aim of this file is to provide a high-level overview of BSEbot's purpose, functionality and how it does all the former.
 There will be separate documents that provide more in-depth technical information.
+There's a [shorter overview](structure_overview.md) available here.

 ## BSEBot Purpose